alexwholland/Workout-Planner/README.md

 - **Intelligent Workout Generation:** The code employs a CSP approach to intelligently generate a workout schedule based on the selected muscle groups.

+- **Heuristic Function:** A heuristic function is incorporated to maximize the number of unique muscles being trained in the generated exercise set, ensuring a well-rounded workout.

 - **Dynamic Exercise Filtering:** The system filters exercises from a pre-existing dataset ('exercises_cleaned.csv') based on the chosen muscle groups, ensuring a tailored workout plan.

 - **Optimal Workout Selection:** The application aims to balance the workout routine by selecting exercises that collectively target a diverse range of muscles.